I co-founded Minden Kupon, a top daily deal website in Hungary with more than 170k registered active users and more than 70 business partners.

 Analyzing interest, conversion, behavioral data and qualitative feedback from our first users, we could establish a business case and started investing in building the product.

-In the first phase, we focused on growing a newsletter subscriber list as we saw that email leads to the highest daily engagement rates.
-Therefore our website’s main purpose was to convince users to sign up to our mailing list.
+In the first phase, we focused on growing a newsletter subscriber list as we saw that email lead to higher engagement.
+Our website’s focus was therefore to convince users to sign up.

-Early 2012, based on market feedback, we decided to focus on web-based deals along with the newsletter.
-I designed our new website that introduced online deals and new features like topical landing pages and automatic personalization.
+Two years after launch, we shifted our focus to web-based deals.
+I redesigned our website that introduced online deals and features like topical landing pages and automatic personalization.

-The admin panel catered for the needs of our editorial team to manage content and build collections and newsletters.
+I also designed the admin panel catering for the needs of our editorial team to manage content and build collections and newsletters.
 It also provided in-depth statistics like detailed email stats and cohort analysis.

 I used different softwares to analyse user behaviour: Google Analytics, Visual Website Optimizer, Clicktale, Polldaddy.